 Areas where the local government and the planning authority want the urban sprawl to go.
-Growth corridors, so at the moment, as the name suggests, greenfield, it’s green, it’s like farmland.
+Growth corridors, so at the moment, as the name suggests, greenfield development, it’s green, it’s like farmland.
 And what they’ve done is they’ve said, this is where we’re going to be building infrastructure, this is where people will be living, these are the satellite cities, and this is where we’re re-zoning.
 Now that’s all a matter of public record, and you can get that state by state, city by city, you can know where the growth corridors are and where the urban sprawl is going.
 So look for opportunities in those suburbs.

-As the name suggests, filling in areas that are already built up, so it’s already an urbanized area, the infrastructures there, there’s transport spines, people live there already in those suburbs, but what they’ve decided, planning authorities, local councils have looked at where people want to live, they’ve looked at population growth, and they’ve said people are staying in this suburb, it’s closer to the city, and a lot of people don’t want to go out into the growth corridors, they want to stay where they previously lived.
+As the name suggests, filling in areas that are already built up, so it’s already an urbanised area, the infrastructures there, there’s transport spines, people live there already in those suburbs, but what they’ve decided, planning authorities, local councils have looked at where people want to live, they’ve looked at population growth, and they’ve said people are staying in this suburb, it’s closer to the city, and a lot of people don’t want to go out into the growth corridors, they want to stay where they previously lived.
 So think baby boomers, down-sizers, empty nesters, think of people wanting to commute to work everyday, think of smaller dwellings, because Australia isn’t like it used to be where we’d have the family home on the big block.

 Living styles have changed now, there’s a lot more fractured families, divorce is more and more common, people are staying at home longer, and what that means is that there’s a lot more need for single dwellings that are a lot smaller: townhouses, apartments.
 So infill is where the planning authorities will say, you know what?
 Instead of this being an 800 square meter block, we’re going to allow that to have instead of one home (it may be medium density), you can put five or six townhouses on that same block, and councils will re-zone areas for infill.

-So if you’re looking for opportunities right now, where you can get a lot of uplift and make a lot more money, look for those zonings, greenfields – they’re in every city and every state on the ground level, and look for infills, where you can do more with an existing property.
+So if you’re looking for opportunities right now, where you can get a lot of uplift and make a lot more money, look for those planned development zonings, greenfields site developments – they’re in every city and every state on the ground level, and look for infills, where you can do more with an existing property.
 And that’s where the smart money is getting in right now in this market to find opportunities to develop and to create a higher and better use for that land.
 Focus on that, and that’s where your profit will be in this market.